View the answers to frequently asked advising questions, organized by topic.

 Placement tests are typically only necessary when students have acquired some untutored knowledge of the language (through travel, family or non-credit courses) and want to advance to courses for which they do not have official credits or prerequisites.

-Online French and Spanish Placement tests are administered during the following dates:
+Online Placement Tests are administered during the following dates: